secretly-coder/Evonix-bot-legal/README.md

 # Evonix-bot-legal
-Privacy Policy and Terms of Service for the EvoX Discord bot.
+Privacy Policy and Terms of Service for the Evonix Discord bot.